Domestic flight rules: From web check in to Aarogya Setu, what you should know

 New Delhi, May 21: The Civil Aviation Ministry has issued fresh guidelines for passengers travelling by air starting May 5.

-Earlier the Airport Authority of India had issued guidelines for air travel.
+Earlier, the Airport Authority of India had issued guidelines for air travel.
 The Ministry has said that only those passengers with confirmed web check in will be allowed to enter the airport.
 Wearing masks is mandatory and only one check in bag will be allowed, the Ministry also said.

 Here are the rules: